aws-samples/aws-reinvent-trivia-game/canaries/README.md

 The trivia game application can use Amazon CloudWatch Synthetics to continuously load the webpage and APIs, and alarm when the page does not load or does not render correctly.

-## Pre-requisite resources
+## Prep

-These instructions require an S3 bucket to store the canary source code, marked as `$BUCKET_NAME` below.

 Create an SNS topic for notifications about the canary alarms.
 An email address or to a [chat bot](https://docs.aws.amazon.com/chatbot/latest/adminguide/setting-up.html) can then be subscribed to the topic to receive notifications about canary alarms.
 ```
 aws sns create-topic --name reinvent-trivia-notifications --region us-east-1
 ```

+## Customize

-In the commands below, replace the reinvent-trivia.com endpoints with your own domain name.
+Replace all references to 'reinvent-trivia.com' with your own domain name.

+## Deploy

+Ideally, use the pipelines in the "[pipelines](../pipelines/)" folder to deploy the canaries.
+Alternatively, you can use the AWS CLI to deploy.

+These instructions require an S3 bucket to store the canary source code, marked as `$BUCKET_NAME` below.

-## Package the canary code
+### Package the canary code

 Package and upload the canary script: